SFPC/sfpc.github.io/participate.md

 <div class="alert alert-success" role="alert">
-  Unfortunately, we are currently not accepting any new applicants for our Fall 2015 session.
+  Unfortunately, we are not yet accepting new applicants for our Summer 2016 session.
 Please sign up for our mailing list for updates on new Calls for Students.
 </div>